Primo visto: Variants

 A brief poem by the French Humanist Mellin de Saint-Gelais written in 1525 describes Francis I of France, Pope Clement VII and Emperor Charles V (the combatants in the Italian War of 1521–1526, a struggle for the possession of Italy) playing a hand of "Prime" (a game similar to Primero and to the "Flux").
 That seems to indicate that the game of Primo visto, and consequently Primero, is probably older than many historians have been able to determine and may date to the beginning of the 16th century or even further back in time.

-A comparison to the terms used in the game of Primero, the mode of playing and the outcome, indicates that Primo visto was played according to the rules of Primero.
+A comparison with the terms used in the game of Primero, the mode of playing and the outcome, indicates that Primo visto was played according to the rules of Primero.
 It is possible, however, that it was played with only three cards dealt to each player instead of four, followed by a few rounds of bettings.
 Another possible difference may lie in the amount staked to the pool.
 The main part of the game was one of bluff and vies among the players, which also suggests that Primo visto was a simple variant, like the French game of "Prime".